koqonut/Disruptor-ChronicleQueue-Benchmark/README.md

 ### Data Generation

-Use [1BRC project](https://github.com/gunnarmorling/1brc) to generate the file with 1 billion records and place it in src/main/data

-Build the 1BRC project using Apache Maven:
+A python script is provided in src/main/data one parameter which specifies the number of lines of city,temperature reading to generate in city_temperatures.txt.
+Use it to create a billion lines in a single file.

 ```
-./mvnw clean verify

-Create the measurements file with 1B rows (just once):
-./create_measurements.sh 1000000000
+python generate_city_temperatures.py 1000000000

 ```

-Rename the file to measurements_1B.txt and move it src/main/data

 Choose the proper constants and benchmark modes before running the code/

 To simulate the benchmarking, we need a large dataset.
 You can generate a synthetic dataset using the provided data generation script.

-# Example command to run benchmarks
+### Example command to run benchmarks

 ```